Delanie Walker: 2010 season

-In 2010, Walker recorded 29 receptions for 331 yards to go along with 70 return yards and 18 rushing yards as the 49ers finished with a 6–10 record.
+In 2010, Walker had 29 receptions for 331 yards to go along with 70 return yards and 18 rushing yards as the 49ers finished with a 6–10 record.

 2011 season

 In 2011, Jim Harbaugh became head coach of the 49ers, and Greg Roman became the offensive coordinator for the team.
 They praised Walker's skill set and used him in a number of different ways in the West Coast offense, including different receiver spots, backup fullback, and even as an alternative kickoff returner and gunner on special teams, attributes that earned Walker the nickname of "The Swiss Army knife" within the team.

 During a Week 2 27–24 overtime loss to the Dallas Cowboys, Walker caught two passes for 38 yards and his first touchdown of the season and his first since 2008.
 Three weeks later against the Tampa Bay Buccaneers, Walker had two receptions for 37 yards and a touchdown in the 48–3 victory.
 In the next game against the Lions, he recorded two receptions for 11 yards and a touchdown during the 25–19 road victory.
-During a Week 10 27–20 victory over the New York Giants, Walker was the leading receiver, catching six passes for 69 yards.
+During Week 10 against the New York Giants, Walker was the leading receiver, catching six passes for 69 yards in the 27–20 victory.

-Walker finished the 2011 season with 19 receptions for 198 yards and three touchdowns to go along with 28 return yards in 15 games and seven starts as the 49ers finished atop the NFC West with a 13–3 record.
+Walker finished the 2011 season with 19 receptions for 198 yards and three touchdowns to go along with 28 return yards in 15 games and seven starts.
+The 49ers finished atop the NFC West with a 13–3 record and earned a first-round bye in the playoffs as the #2-seed.
 In the postseason, Walker caught two passes for 36 yards before the 49ers lost to the eventual Super Bowl champions, the Giants, in the NFC Championship Game.

 2012 season

-During a Week 7 13–6 victory over the Seattle Seahawks on Thursday Night Football, Walker caught his first touchdown of the season on a 12-yard pass from Alex Smith.
-During a Week 12 31–21 road victory over the New Orleans Saints, Walker was the leading receiver, recording three receptions for 81 yards.
-Three weeks later against the New England Patriots on NBC Sunday Night Football, he had two receptions for 34 yards and a touchdown in the 41–34 road victory.
+During Week 7 against the Seattle Seahawks on Thursday Night Football, Walker caught his first touchdown of the season on a 12-yard pass from Alex Smith in the 13–6 victory.
+During a Week 12 31–21 road victory over the New Orleans Saints, Walker was the leading receiver with three receptions for 81 yards.
+Three weeks later against the New England Patriots on Sunday Night Football, he had two receptions for 34 yards and a touchdown in the 41–34 road victory.
 In the next game against the Seahawks, Walker recorded four receptions for 54 yards and a touchdown during the 42–13 road loss.

-Walker finished the 2012 season with 21 receptions for 344 yards and three touchdowns to go along with 28 return yards in 16 games and four starts as the 49ers finished atop the NFC West with an 11–4–1 record.
+Walker finished the 2012 season with 21 receptions for 344 yards and three touchdowns to go along with 28 return yards in 16 games and four starts.
+The 49ers finished atop the NFC West with an 11–4–1 record and earned a first-round bye in the playoffs as the #2-seed.
 At the end of the season, Walker and 49ers reached Super Bowl XLVII, where he caught three passes for 48 yards, but the 49ers fell behind early and could not come back, losing to the Baltimore Ravens by a score of 34–31.